 Similarly, on the broadest level, the past can also seem like a secondary world: it isn’t our contemporary reality, and requires the reader’s suspension of disbelief as to society, culture and setting.
 However, unlike a true secondary world, history brings with it, well, history.
 The author isn’t starting with a blank slate - the reader will come armed with both facts and assumptions.
 Unlike a completely imaginary setting, historical fiction has boundaries - the events that actually occurred.
 Hold on to this thought for one moment.

-The other key difference between secondary worlds and the real world, is that the latter comes with shades of gray.
+The other key difference between secondary worlds and the real world, is that the latter comes with intrinsic shades of gray.
 A secondary world allows for objective Good and Evil - the universe is the author’s plaything, and everything can be engineered to ensure they exist.
 See, for example, the Wheel of Time - in which there are Light and Darkness, absolutes of good and evil.
-Colonial South Carolina, despite Jordan’s best efforts, does not come with that sort of clarity.
+Colonial South Carolina, despite Jordan’s best efforts, does not come with that sort of moral certainty.

 Jordan’s South Carolina is also the incontrovertible hero of the revolution, with all the characters dropping ‘fun-facts’ about how important it is, and how selfish and/or useless all the other (primarily New England) colonies are.
 The jingoism alone isn’t particularly charming - it is part of Jordan's stated thesis, above - and completely falls down when the author winds up defending slavery.